Today, we are just going to dive right into some concrete methods of improving your website’s SEO.

 As you draw up your content strategy, concentrate on creating in-depth, evergreen content.
 Write extensively on every topic related to your business/ website, target lots of long-tail keywords and related terms, and make your content shareable on social media.
 All these will show Google that your website is relevant, which will improve your rankings and ultimately drive more traffic to your website.

-4. Optimize your visuals: Images and videos, when adequately optimized, can improve your website’s SEO.
+Images and videos, when adequately optimised, can improve your website’s SEO.
 If your images show up on the Google image tab, it will drive tons of qualified traffic to your website.
 More than that, including relevant visuals (pictures and videos), makes your content more attractive and easier to comprehend while giving your website more SERP real estate.

-6. Optimize for mobile users: Ever wonder why there is great emphasis on mobile-optimized websites?
+Ever wonder why there is great emphasis on mobile-optimised websites?
 Because in 2016, Google began to use the mobile version as the primary index for ranking websites on both desktop and mobile devices.
-Meaning, mobile-optimized websites had the potential to rank higher for searchers made on any device.
+Meaning, mobile-optimised websites had the potential to rank higher for searchers made on any device.
 Hence, to improve your website’s SEO, you must invest in good, mobile responsive web design.
-To optimize your website for mobile users, you should concentrate on delivering a good user experience by:
+To optimise your website for mobile users, you should concentrate on delivering a good user experience by:

 - Creating intuitive, user-friendly, and easy to navigate designs,

 - Including clear, easy to find calls to action.

 You can also improve your sites’ SEO by optimising for local search.
 According to Search Engine Watch, 63% of local searchers use multiple devices to find a local business, and 79% of them are mobile phone users.
 Also, Hubspot Marketing Statistics states that 61% of local searchers are more likely to contact a local business if they have a mobile-friendly website.